eacton/CAGEF/Lesson_1/Lesson1.md

 ##  $ :Classes 'tbl_df', 'tbl' and 'data.frame':	0 obs. of  1 variable:
 ##   ..$ add to Books Everyone Should Read http://www.brainpickings.org/index.php/2012/01/30/writers-top-ten-favorite-books/?fb_action_ids=10203689181294105&fb_action_types=og.likes: logi(0)
 ```
+We now have a list object with each worksheet being one item in the list.

+You can subset the sheet you would like to work with using the syntax 'list[[x]]' and store it as a variable using `data.frame()` (or work with all sheets at once - see the `purrr` package for working with list objects).

 ```r
 str(ex[[3]])